-Born in Asheville, North Carolina, Noah began playing violin at age 4.
-At age 9, he played for Lord Yehudi Menuhin in Switzerland.
-Noah graduated from the Indiana University Jacobs School of Music and the Munich Hochschule.
-His principal teachers were Mauricio Fuks, Christoph Poppen, and Ana Chumachenco.
+Born in Asheville, North Carolina, Noah began playing the violin at age 4.
+At age 9, he played for Lord Yehudi Menuhin.
+He graduated from the Indiana University Jacobs School of Music and the Munich Hochschule.
+His principal mentors were Mauricio Fuks, Christoph Poppen and Ana Chumachenco.
+A laureate of the 2009 Queen Elisabeth Competition, he also won top prizes at the Long-Thibaud Competition in France and the Postacchini Competition in Italy.